Why UXarray?#

 UXarray uses the UGRID conventions as a foundation to represent Unstructured Grids.
 These conventions are intended to describe how these grids should be stored within a NetCDF file, with a particular focus on environmental and geoscience applications.
 We chose to use a single convention for our grid representation instead of having separate ones for each grid format, meaning that we encode all supported unstructured grid formats in the UGRID conventions at the data loading step.

-Specifically, our core functionality is build around two-dimension Unstructured Grids as defined by the 2D Flexible Mesh Topology in the UGRID conventions, which can contain a mix of triangles, quadrilaterals, or other geometric faces.
+Specifically, our core functionality is built around two-dimensional Unstructured Grids as defined by the 2D Flexible Mesh Topology in the UGRID conventions, which can contain a mix of triangles, quadrilaterals, or other geometric faces.

 Core Data Structures#